 No Use Requirements 4.
 Transport appraisal, assessment or statement and Travel Plan Where required in the parking standards or as ascertained by the Council, a transport assessment, statement or appraisal and/ or travel plan may be required to ascertain the impact of the development.
 5. Servicing and loading Arrangements (a) Sufficient space for the standing and manoeuvring of all goods and service vehicles likely to serve the development at any one time is essential. (b) The following minimum dimensions should be accommodated for service vehicles: For smaller stores, town centre uses, hotels and residential institutions: 2.5m x 12m; and • For supermarkets and warehouses: 2.5m x 18m. (c) Development layouts should allow all vehicles to load/unload and enter and leave the site in a forward gear.
-6. Car park Design (a) Car parking areas must be designed from the onset in accordance with the principles of secured by design (where necessary access controlled), sustainable drainage (SuDS) and inclusive access. and landscaped and, where possible, laid ou groups of parking spaces for amenity and to (b) Surface car parks should be adequately screened and landscaped and, where possible, laid out in small groups of parking spaces for amenity and to mitigate heat island effects and surface water runoff. (c)Car parking areas must be designed to allow vehicles to exit and enter in a forward gear.
-7. Parking provision for dwelling houses (a) Car parking spaces for dwelling houses should: be designed in accordance with sustainable drainage principles; minimise areas of hard standing; ensure gates do not swing outwards and that the positioning of the car park does not cause the parked vehicle to overhang the pavement;
+6. Car park Design (a) Car parking areas must be designed from the onset in accordance with the principles of secured by design (where necessary access controlled), sustainable drainage (SuDS) and inclusive access. (b) Surface car parks should be adequately screened and landscaped and, where possible, laid out in small groups of parking spaces for amenity and to mitigate heat island effects and surface water runoff. (c)Car parking areas must be designed to allow vehicles to exit and enter in a forward gear.
+7. Parking provision for dwelling houses (a) Car parking spaces for dwelling houses should: be designed in accordance with sustainable drainage principles; minimise areas of hard standing; ensure gates do not swing outwards and that the positioning of the car park does not cause the parked vehicle to overhang the pavement; leave enough space between the dwelling and vehicle (1200mm) to allow access for a wheelchair